5 Festive Nail Art Ideas That Are Not Snowmen

 If the holidays bring out your inner Mariah Carey, we’re all for whistle-singing your heart out.
 But that doesn’t mean every part of your seasonal celebrations has to be completely OTT if that’s not your vibe.

-For holiday nail art ideas that steer clear of the obvious, we looked to mani pros across the country.
+For holiday nail art ideas that steer clear of the obvious, we looked to the mani pros.
 No snowmen here — unless you want them! — these designs take a less literal approach but still feel special enough for even the fanciest nights out.
 And while you can take these inspo shots to the salon for your next appointment, we’ve also tapped the experts for tips and tools to recreate each look at home with a little time and patience.

-For holiday nail art ideas that steer clear of the obvious, we looked to mani pros across the country.
+For holiday nail art ideas that steer clear of the obvious, we looked to the mani pros.
 No snowmen here — unless you want them! — these designs take a less literal approach but still feel special enough for even the fanciest nights out.
 And while you can take these inspo shots to the salon for your next appointment, we’ve also tapped the experts for tips and tools to recreate each look at home with a little time and patience.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.